elzurdo/happynoamchomskyday/README.md

 ```
 credentials = chomsky.get_credentials()
 ```
-Create a list of Wikipedia worthy paper (we obtain birthdates from Wikipedia, at the moment)
+Create a list of Wikipedia worthy people (we obtain birthdates from Wikipedia, at the moment)
 ```
 l_names = [("Christopher", "Nolan"), ("Noam", "Chomsky"), ("Alexander", "Hamilton"), ("Michael", "Jordan")]
 ```